Mannheim is located in

 Mannheim Faculty of Law in the top lists of German law schools.

-variety of law classes while studying in Mannheim and should consult with
+While studying in Mannheim and should consult with

 the registrar’s office to avoid any overlap with classes that have taken or